-The Control field comprises a 1-bit NDP Paging Indicator subfield, 1-bit Responder PM Mode subfield, and 6 reserved bits. (#3021) The NDP Paging field is present if the NDP Paging Indicator subfield(#3641) is set to 1; otherwise the NDP Paging field is not present.
+(#3021) The NDP Paging field is present if the NDP Paging Indicator subfield(#3641) is set to 1; otherwise the NDP Paging field is not present.

 The Responder PM Mode subfield(#3641) indicates the Power Management mode as defined in 10.2 (Power management).